 KEB America’s brake products are designed for DC (direct current) voltage.
 When looking on the market for power-off spring applied brakes, there are options for AC (alternating current) voltage brakes rather than DC.
-Both style brakes will achieve the same result of stopping the load, but the internal designs of the brakes are different causing advantages and disadvantages to both.
+Both styles of brakes will achieve the same result of stopping the load, but the internal designs of the brakes are different causing advantages and disadvantages to both.

 The internal differences change how they operate and how they can be implemented into machines.
-Ultimately, the supplied voltage is meant to create an electromagnetic field to attract a magnetic plate across an air gap and overcome the spring force to disengage the brake – see here for a video how our DC Spring Applied Brakes work.
+Ultimately, the supplied voltage is meant to create an electromagnetic field to attract a magnetic plate across an air gap and overcome the spring force to disengage the brake – see how our DC Spring Applied Brakes work.
 A brake can only be rated for AC or DC, so a list of the advantages and disadvantages of each technology is below:

 AC Voltage Brakes

 - Varying complexity of designs